Noah Marchal

 Data pipeline integrating sensor data and EMR with meta-information for CDSS models.

-When not crunching numbers and chewing pencils, I enjoy spending quality time with my wife and sons, studio and en plein air painting, practicing my draftsmanship, being outdoors, collecting anthropomorphic LEGO sets, distance running, board games, box puzzles, catching Pokemon, and reading armchair non-fiction.
+When not crunching numbers and chewing pencils, I enjoy spending quality time with my family, studio and en plein air landscape painting, LEGOs, distance running, cycling, board games, box puzzles, sudoko, catching Pokemon, and reading papers.